NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 tags:
   - MS
   - Neurology
-  - L1
-description: "Traumatic head injury is the leading cause of death and disability from ages 1 to 44 in mostly men.
-It is caused by an external mechanical force and may result in permanent or temporary impairment of cognitive, physical, and psychosocial functions, with an associated diminished or altered state of consciousness."
+description: Traumatic head injury is the leading cause of death and disability from ages 1 to 44 in mostly men.
+It is caused by an external mechanical force and may result in permanent or temporary impairment of cognitive, physical, and psychosocial functions, with an associated diminished or altered state of consciousness.
 ---
 **Reference**:
 1. **Brunner & Suddarth's Textbook of Medical-Surgical Nursing**, 15th Edition, ISBN 978-197-51-6103-3, by Janice L. Hinkle, Kerry H. Cheever, and Kristen J. Overbaugh (pp. 2055-2060)
-2. **Lecturer** (Rotairo, VJVS)
+2. **Saunders Comprehensive Review for the NCLEX-RN Examination**, 9th Edition, ISBN 978-032-37-9530-2, by Linda Anne Silvestri, Angela E. Silvestri, and Jessica Grimm (Ch.
+59, pp. 859-860)

 ___